-AnsOrig=Ans Only Callback=No

 '''

+AnsOrig=Ans Only

+Callback=No

 Call Type=Switched

 Group=N/A

 FT1 Caller=N/A

 Data Svc=56KR

 Force 56=N/A

 Bill #=[]

 '''

 - 2 AnsOrig specifies whether the Pipeline initiates the connection, answers an incoming call, or both.
 Both is the default. - 3 When Callback is Yes, the Pipeline hangs up the incoming call and calls back the remote end, using the Dial # specified in the Connection profile. - 4 The Call Type parameter describes a type of link to a telecommunications service.
 Switched is the most common, since it refers to almost all connections that don't use leased or dedicated lines.
-(See Networking Basics on the Pipeline Companion CD for more information.) - 5 Data Svc refers to the type of service the connection is using, such as 64 kbps, 56 Kbps, or voice.
-Force 56 is used to ensure that 56 Kbps is used end-to-end, even if 64 Kbps is available, since some lines in Europe and the Pacific Rim cannot use 64Kbps. - 6 Bill # is the number (of all the numbers allocated to the service connected to the Pipeline) to which the phone company bills for this connection.
+(See Networking Basics on the Pipeline Companion CD for more information.)

+If Nailed, Nailed/MPP, or Perm/Switched are used, you need to fill in the Group number.